Machines of Loving Grace

 Where We Go From Here

-Amodei ends his essay with a call for "the responsible use and development of AI."
+Amodei ends his essay calling for "the responsible use and development of AI."
 This is easy to say and extraordinarily hard to do.
-It requires technical skill, ethical clarity, institutional wisdom, and a willingness to move slowly when the incentives all point toward speed.
+It requires technical skill, ethical clarity, institutional patience, and a willingness to move slowly when every incentive points toward speed.
+It also requires the honesty to admit that the building and the worrying are not two different jobs done by two different people.
+They are the same job.

-For those of us building these systems, the essay is both inspiring and sobering.
-It shows us what we are working toward, and it reminds us of what we risk if we get it wrong.
-The machines of loving grace are not inevitable -- they are a choice we make every day, in every line of code, in every design decision, in every conversation about what these systems should and should not do.
+The machines of loving grace are not inevitable.
+They are a choice we make every day, in every line of code, in every design decision, in every conversation about what these systems should and should not do.
+The optimism in Amodei's essay is worth taking seriously, but only if we take the conditional as seriously as the promise.